 They’ve become unable to make a decisive decision that comes from the very core of their being to confront that sin because subconsciously they don’t want to let it go.

 They find themselves in the midst of an intense conflict.
-One part of them wants to give up, but there’s another part of them that wants them to continue to indulge deeper in that sin indefinitely.
+One part of them wants to give up, but there’s another part of them that wants them to continue to indulge deeper and deeper in that sin indefinitely.
 Consequently, there’s something sensitizing their feelings toward that particular sin.

 Beloved, there’s something quite powerful going on behind habitual sin in the way that it enslaves people.

-Having said that, what that bond does is unleashing in people an intense desire to keep on going back, regardless of how many times or how long they may have tried to refrain themselves from such sin.
+Having said that, what that bond does is unleashing in people an intense desire to keep on going back repeatedly, regardless of how many times or how long they may have tried to refrain themselves from such sin.
 It’s the very thing that makes sinful habits so enticing and appealing.
 That bond is also the evil force driving and holding people captive in sin.